supermarsx/reader-launcher/readme.md

 ### ⚠️ Note about compiled AutoIt binaries, release artifacts and anti‑virus checks

 AutoIt binaries (and other small compiled utilities) can sometimes be flagged as false positives by anti‑malware scanners because of the way AutoIt packs and compiles scripts.
-This project is small and safe — if a compiled executable is flagged, upload the binary to a trusted scanner (like VirusTotal) and/or add an exception in your environment.
+This project is small and safe — if a compiled executable is flagged, upload the binary to a trusted scanner and/or add an exception in your environment.

 When we publish releases the build workflow produces multiple artifacts and metadata to assist with verification and diagnosing AV detection:

 - A non-UPX compiled binary `reader_launcher.exe` (unpacked)
 - An UPX-compressed binary `reader_launcher-upx.exe` (when UPX is available on the build runner)
 - A zip package containing `reader_launcher.exe` and `launcher.example.ini` (ready for download and testing)
-- A `checksums.txt` file in the `dist/` artifacts folder containing SHA256 and SHA512 hashes for every artifact (useful to verify downloads and to cross-check on scanners like VirusTotal)
+- A `checksums.txt` file in the `dist/` artifacts folder containing SHA256 and SHA512 hashes for every artifact (useful to verify downloads and for auditability)

-Additionally, the release workflow will attempt an automated VirusTotal scan when a `VIRUSTOTAL_API_KEY` secret is provided to the CI.
-If an API key is not available the workflow will still include GUI detection links you can use to manually inspect each artifact on VirusTotal.
+The release workflow performs checksum verification for attached artifacts and publishes verification summaries to the release so maintainers can quickly validate artifacts.

 ## Scripts (lint / format / test / build)